 While rarely seen by people, a recent study revealed that mountain lions around Los Angeles routinely come extremely close to densely populated areas to feed.
 Indeed, within just a half hour’s hiking distance from where I parked my car, we came upon a freshly killed mule deer.
 The animal had been ripped open, partially devoured and “cached” by a lion, meaning that nearby debris had been swept over it by the lion’s paws in an effort to hide it.
 Fresh blood glistened in the sun.
 Martinez could hardly contain his excitement.

 “It’s like Christmas,” he gushed.
-“I think this is enough for a lion to return to, without a doubt.”“It’s wild out there.”
+“I think this is enough for a lion to return to, without a doubt.”